-wethous and Assumptions used to Determine Contribution Rates.
-Actuarial Cost Method Projected Unit Credit Amortization Method Level Percentage of Payroll, Annually Established 30-Year Closed Bases Remaining Amortization Period Approximately 28 Years Asset Valuation Method Smoothed market Inflation 2.75% Salary Increases 3.25% to 7.25% Investment Rate of Return 7.75% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+methods and Assumptions oscu to betermine contribution rates.
+Actuarial Cost Method Projected Unit Credit Amortization Method Level Percentage of Payroll, Annually Established 30-Year Closed Bases Remaining Amortization Period Approximately 27 Years Asset Valuation Method Smoothed market Inflation 2.75% Salary Increases 3.25% to 7.25% Investment Rate of Return 7.75% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2013 valuation pursuant to an experience study of the period 2008-2012.
 Mortality RP-2000 Combined Mortality Table Projected Via Scale AA to 2020, with Multipliers Specific to Gender and Payment Status of Employee.
 Other Information: Notes There were no benefit changes during the year.
 As of October 1, 2015, the valuation interest rate was lowered from 8% to 7.75%.
 The latest experience study was conducted in 2013 covering the 5-year period of January 1, 2008 to December 31, 2012.
-At the time, the recommended mortality table was expected to produce a margin of 8% on the retired male mortality experience and 7% on the retired female experience (Source: Denver Employees Retirement Plan 2013 Actuarial Experience Study for the period ending December 31, 2012, Page 24, 25).
+At the time, the recommended mortality table was expected to produce a margin of 8% on the retired male mortality experience and 7% on the retired female experience (Source: Denver Employees Retirement Plan 2013 Actuarial Experience Study for the period ending December 31, 2012, Page 24, 25). periou enuing December 31, 2012, rage 24, 231.